Xachap/Neuro-FLOPER/README.md

 ## DOCUMENTATION

 The full document of this project appears also in this repository.
 It corresponds to the final memory for the FYP <a href="https://github.com/Xachap/Neuro-FLOPER/blob/master/Developing%20Fuzzy%20Neural%20Networks%20With%20The%20FLOPER%20Environment.pdf">"Developing Fuzzy Neural Networks With The FLOPER Environment"</a>.
+Also, there is additional information in the <a href="https://biblioteca.sistedes.es/articulo/tuning-neural-networks-in-a-fuzzy-logic-programming-environment/">**paper published on SISTEDES**</a> for <a href="http://sistedes2019.spilab.es/prole/">**PROLE 2019**</a>.

-Also, a video of a walkthrough in Neuro-FLOPER is available on YouTube:
+A video of the basic walkthrough in Neuro-FLOPER is available on YouTube:

 <p align="center">
 <a href="https://www.youtube.com/watch?v=uLEuXNAy6AI&vl=es" target="_blank"><img src="IMG/demo.png" height="400" width="700"/></a>
 </p>